 Carrying out appropriate oversight of the obligations under the international treaties, conventions and agreements in the nuclear sector entered into by the UAE.

-On 23 December 2009, the Emirates Nuclear Energy Corporation (ENEC) was established by Abu Dhabi decree, issued by His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE.
-ENEC is the owner organization in charge of implementing the UAE Peaceful Nuclear Energy Programme.
+On 23 December 2009, ENEC was established by Abu Dhabi decree, issued by the late Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE (2004-2022).
+ENEC is the organization in charge of implementing the UAE Peaceful Nuclear Energy Programme.